Open-Info/.github/profile/README.md

-# Open Information ℹ️
+# Open Info ℹ️

 For the benefit of all.

-Open-Information acts as a custodian for sensitive user-information.
+Open Info is a custodian for public information.

 Through Soulbound-NFT Certification, we:
-- Verify anonomous entities ✔️ and
+- Verify anonomous entities ✔️,
+- Certify Information ⭐, and
 - Flag malicious actors 🚩.

 ### [See WhitePaper](https://open-info.gitbook.io/oi-whitepaper/)